GabrielePrestifilippo/MuViAS/README.md

-# EST-WA JavaScript
+# MuViAS

-EST-WA stands for Environmental Space and Time Web Analyzer
+MuViAS stands for Multidimensional Visualization and Analysis Suite

 ### Introduction
 The idea behind this project is to create an application using Nasa Web WorldWind to show metadata about environmental variables in more than three dimensions.
 The model implemented to present 3D data is a Voxel model.